damienhanoun/javascript-and-tools-tests/purify-css/README.md

 Then, you can install dependencies : `npm install`

-Finally, you can run the project : `gulp css`
+Finally, you can compile css to remove unsused css : `gulp css`